-CCD has an open-door admission policy and accepts applicants 17 years of age or older.
+CCD has an open-access admission policy and accepts applicants 17 years of age or older.
 Admission to the college does not guarantee enrollment into a particular course or program.
 An admission application will remain active for two subsequent semesters after the term indicated on the application.
+CCD reserves the right to deny admission or continued enrollment to anyone who has misrepresented their credentials or background.

-Application for Admission CCD.edu/Apply
+Application for Admission

+CCD.edu/Admission

 Prior to enrolling at the College, you must complete an application for admission online.
-Acceptance letters are sent by email or by regular U.S. mail.
+Acceptance letters are sent by email or mobile message. .